microsoft/live-share/docs/use/vs.md

 For security purposes, only servers running on ports you specify are available to other guests.
 Fortunately, its easy to add one as the collaboration session **host**.
 Here's how:

-1. Click on the session state button in the upper right corner and select "Manage Shared Local Servers"
+1. Click on the share / session state button in the upper right corner and select "Manage Shared Local Servers"

     ![Manage Shared Local Servers](../media/vs-share-local-servers.png)

-2. In the dialog that appears, click "Add" and enter the port number the server is running on locally and a name, hit enter, then OK.
+2. In the dialog that appears, click "Add" and enter the port number the server is running on locally, enter a name, press enter, then OK.

     ![Manage Shared Local Servers](../media/vs-manage-local-shared-servers.png)

 That's it!
 The server on the port you specified will now be mapped to each guest's localhost on the same port (unless that port was already occupied)!

 If the port is already in use on a guest's machine, a different one is automatically selected.
-Fortunately, as a guest you can see a list of currently shared ports (by name if specified) by clicking the session state button in the upper right corner and selecting "View Shared Local Servers."
+Fortunately, as a guest you can see a list of currently shared ports (by name if specified) by clicking the share / session state button in the upper right corner and selecting "View Shared Local Servers."

 ![Viw Shared Local Servers](../media/vs-view-shared-servers.png)